Bayer, Longwood back star researcher's deep dive into the tumor microenvironment for new I/O targets

 “He’s been studying T cells for 20 years, plus he’s one of the world’s leaders if not the world leader in the space,” David Steinberg, partner at Longwood Fund, said.
 “Furthermore, let me add he did a lot of the foundational research and also some of the seminal clinical trials in the existing set of I/O agents.
 He understands the space really well, he understands the current strengths, and I think he understood really well what was missing, so he knew where to look.”

 Longwood is launching Pyxis Oncology with Gajewski and John Flavin, a seasoned life sciences entrepreneur and former venture capitalist himself.
-The initial Series A comes in at $22 million; Leaps by Bayer took the leading role while Agent Capital and Ipsen chipped in.
+The initial Series A comes in at $22 million; Leaps by Bayer took the leading role while Agent Capital, Ipsen and Longwood chipped in.

 As can be expected from a startup that’s rapidly beefing up its operations and solidifying its IP foundation, Steinberg, the CEO, is tight-lipped about the exact nature of their work except that they are brand new targets that, to the best of their knowledge, are not in any disclosed clinical pipelines anywhere.